krisnova/nivenly.com/content/book.md

 In my eyes, I view myself as a successful transgender hacker.

 This book is a "Day 2" overview of the tech industry, focusing on exploitation for profit.
-This book will not teach you how to enter the tech industry, but it will teach you the critical skills required to going from an entry-level position to a lucrative top-level position.
+This book will not teach you how to enter the tech industry, but it will teach you the critical skills required to move from an entry-level position to a lucrative top-level position.

 {{< bookform >}}